Updated

 - Any advisor, consultant, process server, or another person in a public office performing a governmental function (not including witnesses)2

-And a government function is any activity which a public servant is legally authorized to undertake on behalf of the government.
+A government function is any activity that a public servant is legally authorized to undertake on behalf of the government.

 Example: A public defender is ascending the staircase to the courthouse to represent a murder suspect at trial.
 The victim’s family forms a human chain in front of the public defender, preventing her from entering the courthouse.
 Here, the family is violating CRS 18-8-102 because they are intentionally preventing the public defender – a public servant – from defending the suspect – the performance of a government function.

-Had the family simply held up signs and protested, they would not have broken the law.
+Had the family simply held up signs and protested, they would not have broken the law because then there would have been no impairment.

 Note that obstructing government operations is a different crime from obstructing a peace officer (CRS 18-8-104).